JJ/hoborg/text/text.md

 had started the truck and were stepping on the pedal making noises for good measure.
 I stopped crying and hugged the guy.

 "Gee, thanks, Rufus.
-All I need now."
-I pushed him lightly on the shoulder.
+It's all I need now.
+Have a safe trip, and so long" I pushed him lightly on the shoulder.
 "Goodbye."

 He didn't even look at the lump the truck was carrying.
 I had some time until they noticed.
 At least, until they stopped to take a pee, which might take long, as long as they've had all their piping well cleaned before leaving.
+They left through the gates of the circus, being waved here and there by some people.
+Nobody waved back, and the truck left among a dust cloud.

 I went back to the cage, where I was received by a few hungry tigers doing the rounds and roaring and moaning.
 I was going to need some good time to get the real Manuel back from there.

+*write*

 With the hobos around the fire
 --------------